 Choosing one that matches your current Chinese language ability is the most suitable choice.
 It’s vague, though.

 Most broadcasters cover a variety of topics because of diverse audiences and requests.
-Thus, inevitably, some overlap will occur.
+Thus, some overlap is inevitable.

-We should only select podcasts that challenge us, such as those that use humor, cultural content, and regional accents.
+We should select only podcasts that challenge us, such as those that use humor, cultural references, and regional accents.
 This is only true if you are fluent in Chinese.

 Otherwise, it would help if you stick with something simpler.
-Ensure you listen frequently, read along with your listening, and take meaningful notes to refer to them later.
+Ensure you listen frequently, read along, and take meaningful notes you can refer to later.
 It is possible to advance your Chinese language skills further if you like what you hear.

 Listening to native speakers’ material is a success.
-You can also use subtitles or transcripts to simplify your Mandarin fluency journey.
+Subtitles or transcripts can also simplify your Mandarin fluency journey.

 Where to listen to Chinese podcasts?

 There are hundreds of podcasts available.
-Unfortunately, some are only paid and require premium memberships.
-Most of them, however, are free.
+Unfortunately, some are only available for paid subscribers and require premium memberships.
+Most, however, are free.

-There may be times when you have to pay for recurring services on the platform.
-And by doing so, you will benefit from ad-free content, improved sound quality, and exclusive audio.
+There may be times when you need to pay for recurring platform services.
+By doing so, you will benefit from ad-free content, improved sound quality, and exclusive audio.
 That’s all.

 It’s easy to listen to Mandarin podcast episodes for free on SoundCloud, iTunes, Google Podcasts, Amazon Music, and Spotify.
 You can also choose from dozens of other platforms.